Prominent climate change activist Naomi Klein has been awarded the 2016 Sydney Peace Prize for her efforts to bring attention to the issue.

 She made her first trip back to Australia in 14 years last year to speak at Sydney's Festival of Dangerous Ideas.

-"What we need to do is tax those with the most in order to pay for this transition and in Australia, we're seeing the exact opposite with carbon and mining taxes being repealed," she told Australian audiences in September.
+"What we need to do is tax those with the most in order to pay for this transition [from fossil fuel to sustainable energy industries] and in Australia, we're seeing the exact opposite with carbon and mining taxes being repealed," she told Australian audiences in September.

 Klein will accept the award when she delivers the 2016 Sydney Peace Prize lecture in November.